6 Reasons Nobody Is Downloading Your Gated Content

 There’s an inverse correlation between the number of fields on a web form and the number of conversions you’ll get.

-If you can limit your forms to the bare minimum — name and email address — your conversions will likely go up.
+If you limit your forms to the bare minimum to qualify leads, your conversions will go up.

 4. You didn’t create separate landing pages for your gated content